p1ng07/rusty_boy/readme.md

 Once it is done, there will be ready-made binaries in the releases page.

-# Todo
+# TODO:

-1. Better Timer
-2. Better RTC
-3. Fifo renderer
+1. Fifo renderer